Updated: Feb 4, 2022

 When he moved back to the Netherlands to finish his studies, he again worked at a bar and finally gave up his studies.
 When an old friend asked him to join the team at the high-end bar, Stir, his rise to fame started.
 Stir served a menu, but became famous for their “off menu” drinks, winning awards from Esquire and Entrée magazine Netherlands.
 At Stir, Eddy refined and developed his talent of creating personal drinks and it was here where he was first named: “Sir Eddy, Master of Tailor-made Drinks.”

-Passionate about his profession and the urge to prove his daughters wrong, Eddy made a deep dive into the matter by participating in tastings, reading books, talking to other bartenders and specialists, and traveling around the world to visit the top 50 bars in the world.
+Passionate about his profession, Eddy made a deep dive into the matter by participating in tastings, reading books, talking to other bartenders and specialists, and traveling around the world to visit the top bars in the world.

 Eddy always wanted to have his own bar and finally opened Bricks Hooch & Brew in The Hague, Netherlands with two other passionate bar tenders.
 The goal was to win awards within the next half year.